emdgroup/dynamodb-paginator/README.md

 Features:
   * Supports Binary and String key types
-  * Generates AES256 encrypted pagination tokens
+  * Generates AES256 encrypted and authenticated pagination tokens
   * Works with TypeScript type guards natively
   * Ensures a minimum number of items when using a `FilterExpression`
   * Compatible with AWS SDK v2 and v3

-Pagination in NoSQL stores such as DynamoDB can be challenging at times.
-This library aims at providing a developer friendly interface around the DynamoDB `Query` API.
-It also provides a secure way of sharing a pagination token with an untrustworthy client (like the browser or a mobile app) without disclosing potentially sensitive data and protecting the integrity of the token.
+Pagination in NoSQL stores such as DynamoDB can be challenging.
+This library provides a developer friendly interface around the DynamoDB `Query` and `Scan` APIs.
+It generates and encrypted and authenticated pagination token that can be shared with an untrustworthy client (like the browser or a mobile app) without disclosing potentially sensitive data and protecting the integrity of the token.

 **Why is the pagination token encrypted?**

-When researching pagination with DynamoDB, you will come across blog posts and libraries that recommend to JSON-encode the `LastEvaluatedKey` attribute (or even the whole query command).
-This is dangerous!
+When researching pagination with DynamoDB, you will come across blog posts and libraries that recommend to JSON-encode the `LastEvaluatedKey` attribute (or even the whole query command). **This is dangerous!**

 The token is sent to a client which can happily decode the token, look at the values for the partition and sort key and even modify the token, making the application vulnerable to NoSQL injections.